MassAtLeeds/webGIS/web-based-gis/assessment2/index.md

 <LI>The web pages that you produce should be accessible for marking as of the submission date.
 The datestamps of files on the server may be used to confirm that files have not been altered after the submission date.</LI>
 </UL>
 <P>
-The work must be submitted by 2pm (UK time) on the 23rd February 2015.
+The work must be submitted by 2pm (UK time) on the Weds 8th April 2015.
 </P>